eldarsaraj/crt-assessment/Sections/Hyp.md

 Does that mean much?

 Well, **yes** and **no** (or not yet, at least).
-Provided that the surveys were sensitive to the signal enough, we have some evidence that the student critcal thinking abilities are better after a full-semester course in critical thinking.
+Provided that the surveys were sensitive to the signal enough, we have some evidence that the student critical thinking abilities are better after a full-semester course in critical thinking.
 However weak, the signal says that something is making a dent.

 However, the signal *is* weak, no doubt.
 To determine just how weak, I used a statistic called **Cohen's d**, given by this formula: